NarandBD/Otopack-BN-Mk-2/Documentation/soundpackwhatworksandnot.md

   # musical instruments, `_bad` is used when you fail to play it well 👌
 - `musical_instrument <instrument>`
 - `musical_instrument_bad <instrument>`
-(never used instruments yet but I assume it still works)
+- (never used instruments yet but I assume all of this still works)

   # various shouts and screams 👌
 - `shout default|scream|scream_tortured|roar|squeak|shriek|wail|howl`